-The Honors curriculum offers interdisciplinary courses that fulfill university core curriculum requirements as well as upper level electives.
+The Honors curriculum offers interdisciplinary courses that fulfill the University Core Curriculum requirements, as well as upper-division electives.
 This flexibility allows us to welcome majors from all academic disciplines.
-In addition, we offer Honors courses every even-numbered year at UIW's European Study Center in Heidelberg.
-Instructors tailor the courses to take advantage of the historic location.

-Honors courses do not entail more assignments than a regular course, but do include a deeper level of thinking and analysis in classroom discussion and assessment.
+Honors courses do not entail more assignments than a regular course, but do require a deeper level of thinking and analysis in classroom discussion and assessment.
+While Honors classes have higher expectations than most, the resulting benefits are well worth the effort.
+Not only will you develop your intellectual abilities, but you'll build close relationships with the faculty.
 Our Honors students do well in this environment because they find themselves supporting each other and working together in and out of the classroom.
-It's wonderful to watch the community of Honors students develop and evolve each year.

-- A choice of either our introductory philosophy ( The Intellectual Quest) or religious studies course (Theological Anthropology).
+- Choice of either Honors Introductory Philosophy ( The Intellectual Quest) or Honors Religious Theological Anthropology).
 An upper level course in philosophy/religious studies is available to transfer students bringing in lower level philosophy or religious studies credits.

-- Composition II, which trains students in research writing techniques.
-However, this will be waived if students already have college credit for Composition II.
+- Honors Composition II (This can be waived if students already have college credit for Composition II)

-Otherwise, students may choose from several additional courses to earn Honors points, or they may contract with a professor to do an honors project in an upper level course in their major or minor.
+Otherwise, students may choose from our course selection below to earn Honors Points, or they may "contract" a course with a professor to do an Honors project in an upper-level course in their major.